HIV/AIDS in Europe: Belgium

 2.4 new cases are diagnosed daily.
 Most of the newly diagnosed cases were transmitted through heterosexual contact, 49.6%.
 Secondly, HIV cases transmitted through sexual contact among men having sex with men (MSM) were at 46.6%.
 Third, 1.3% of HIV cases were transmitted through injected drug use.
 Despite easy access to HIV blood testing in Belgium, 36% of new cases are diagnosed at late stage of the disease.
 Late diagnosis is more frequent in the heterosexual population (46%) than in MSM group (27%).
 Unlike other countries in Europe, Belgium offers HIV testing by all practitioners, clinics, hospitals, and student services.
 Most diagnosis centers offer rapid and/or 4th generation testing without any costs and anonymously.

 97% of diagnosed patients have access to adequate therapy, with viral charge being undetectable in the blood (uninfectious status) and stopping the spread of the disease.

+Bulgaria

+Around 4000 [3400 - 4400] people in Bulgaria live with HIV.

+Romani (Gypsy) men have the highest HIV rate in Bulgaria due to having more sexual partners and lower condom use.

 Czech Republic

 As of 31 December 2018, there are 3,368 HIV-positive people diagnosed in the Czech Republic, the overall count—including foreigners (446 people)—is then 3,814 people.
 In 2018, this number increased by 208.
 The most affected area is the city of Prague (1651 cases).
 Since 1994, the Czech Republic has performed 28.8 million HIV tests.
 415,813 people have received examinations at their own request.
 75% of test recipients indicated that the reason for seeking a test was that they were a man who had sex with men.
 AIDS outbreak at 506 people (as of 31 December 2016, The statistics led from 1 October 1985), of which 255 of them died.
 The average age of diagnosis is 35 years for men and 39 years for women.

 In 2018 there was a decrease in diagnoses.
 There was a decrease of 46 people (citizens and residents) compared to 2017.